davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/organize-notes.md

 This is similar to a PhD, the ultimate school-based project.
 They want you to see take a bunch of coherent notes for the project, even if you don't connect them at a whole life level.

+You need to regularly organize to compress questions that are essentially equivalent or highly related.
+That is, you can reduce your backlog of open questions by finding nearly equivalent questions.
+If every question has a "target" of value for what it intends to cover, you can expand the "target" to cover more questions (get them out of the high-level view).

 ## More self-discovery

 Would you rather discover some concept by building the concept up in your own notes, or by reading